netZoo/netZooR/README.md

 Please report any further issue to the [issues page](https://github.com/netZoo/netZooR/issues).

-## Quick Starts & tutorials
+## Tutorials
-Please refer to the top navigation bar **Articles/Quick-Starts** for basic usage and application cases.
+Please refer to the top navigation bar **Articles/** for basic usage and application cases.
 Or use `browseVignettes("netZooR")` after installing package.

 ## Development